1995parham/jfrog-artifactory-clearner/README.md

 username = "your-username"
 password = "your-password-or-api-token"

-# List of images to clean in the format: repository/image-name
-# You can specify images from different repositories
-images = ["docker-local/image1", "docker-local/image2", "docker-prod/production-app"]

 # Cleanup Configuration
 [cleanup]
 # Default settings for all images (can be overridden per-image below)